King Swears In Tal As President Of Higher Administrative Court

 Date

-President of the Judicial Council Mahmoud Ababneh and Royal Hashemite Court Chief Yousef Issawi attended the swearing-in, held at Basman Palace.
+President of the Judicial Council Mahmoud Ababneh and Royal Hashemite Court Chief Yousef Issawi attended the swearing-in, held at Basman Palace, according to a Royal Court statement.

 Legal Disclaimer: